Esri/cityengine-sdk/examples/prt4maya/README_linux_osx.md

 1. Start maya (note: you may want to start maya from a shell to see the prt4maya log output)
 1. Open the plugin manager: Windows -> Settings/Preferences -> Plug-in Manager
 1. Enable `libprt4maya.so`
+1. The plugin should load and a new menu item `PRT` should appear in Maya.

 LICENSING